Saint Mary’s University of Minnesota: A 21st Century University

 - resolving issues based on evidence weighed against relevant criteria;

 - developing a subject, including relevance, logic, grasp of subject, and depth of discussion; and

 - communicating with clarity and coherence.

-This is the intellectual and emphatic foundation for leading ethical lives of service and leadership.
+This is the intellectual and empathic foundation for leading ethical lives of service and leadership.

-Saint Mary’s University of Minnesota adheres to the principle that all persons have equal opportunity and access to admissions, employment, facilities and all programs and activities of the university regardless of race, color, creed, religion, national origin, gender, sexual orientation, disability, age, marital status or status with regard to public assistance.
-The following has been designated to handle inquiries regarding the university’s non-discrimination policies:
+Saint Mary’s University of Minnesota adheres to the principle that all persons have equal opportunity and access to admissions, employment, facilities, and all programs and activities of the University regardless of race, color, creed, religion, national origin, gender, sexual orientation, disability, age, marital status, familial status, membership or activity in a local human rights commission, or status with regard to public assistance.
+The following person has been designated to handle inquiries regarding the university’s nondiscrimination policies: